Deploying Laravel on Scalingo

 You now have to instruct Scalingo how to start this new scheduler.
 To do this, create (or update) a Procfile, like this:

-scheduler: php artisan scheduler:daemon
+scheduler: php artisan schedule:daemon

 After deploying your application, you must scale the newly created type of containers scheduler at least to 1.